jishanarora/comp3040A3/Group10_v1.A3.md

 1. name(string): Default is "".
 Optional.
 >- The name of a specific park.
 >- If "", other parameters will be parsed.
->- If specified, parks with same information will be returned.
+>- If specified, parks with the same name will be returned.
 2. postalcode(string): Default is "".
 Optional.
 >- The postal code of a specific location.
 >- If "", other parameters will be parsed.
->- If specified, information about the nearest parks will be returned.
+>- If specified, information about the nearest park will be returned.
 3. list(integer): 0 or 1.
 Required.
 >- If 1, all provincial parks names will be listed.
 >- If 0, at least one of the other parameters should have non defalt value to identify a specific park.